SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 12. DON’T automate bugs you are sure will never be seen again I once worked with someone who felt that every bug found needed a corresponding test.
 This is not always the case.
 Some bugs are merely cosmetic and are unlikely to appear again.
 A good example of this is the typo.
 If a developer accidentally entered text that said “Contcat us” instead of “Contact us”, that was simply an oversight.
 No developer would ever go into the code and revert to the earlier misspelling, so there’s no need to automate a test that verifies that text.

-Testguild:

-Tests that should not be automated:
-User experience tests for usability (tests that require a user to respond as to how easy the app is to use).
-Tests that you will only run one time. ...
-Test that needs to run ASAP.
-Tests that require ad hoc/random testing based on domain knowledge/expertise.

 **Add your rule to a category**